-B. Recertification of Applicators
+15 B. Recertification of Applicators

-I. Persons with current valid certification may renew that certification by either providing documentation from a substantially equivalent professional certification program approved by the board or by accumulating recertification credits during the certification period described in Section 5(A)VI according to the following schedule:
+- 16 - I. Persons with current valid certification may renew that certification by either providing documentation from a substantially equivalent professional certification program approved by the board or by accumulating recertification credits during the certification period described in Section 5(A)VI according to the following schedule:

 - a.
-Master level 9 credit hours in subject areas applicable to the categories/subcategories in which the licensee is certified. - b.
-Operator level 6 credit hours in subject areas applicable to the categories/subcategories in which the licensee is certified. - II.
+Master level 9 credit hours, including at least 2 in a category or subcategory they are licensed for and 1 credit hour in environmental science, ecology or toxicology. - b.
+Operator level 6 credit hours, including at least 2 in a category or subcategory they are licensed for and 1 credit hour in environmental science, ecology or toxicology. - II.
 Recertification credits will be available through Board-approved meetings including but not limited to industry and trade organization seminars, workshops where pesticide topics are presented and approved home study courses. - a.
 Board staff will review program agendas and monitor programs as time permits. - III.
 Credit will be allowed for topics including, but not limited to: - a.
 Applicable laws and regulations. - b.
 Environmental hazards. - c.
 Calibration and new application techniques. - d.
 Label review. - e.
 Applicator safety. - f.
 Storage and disposal. - g.
 Pest identification and control. - h.
 Integrated pest management. - IV.
 Persons organizing meetings for which they want credits awarded must contact the Board in writing at least 15 days in advance of the meeting with details of the agenda.
 Board staff will review program agendas and assign credit values. - a.
 One credit will be assigned for each 1 hour of presentation on appropriate topics. - b.
 An individual who conducts a meeting for which the Board does assign recertification credits will be eligible for two credits for each 1 hour of presentation on appropriate topics. - c.
 An individual who organizes a meeting shall be required to maintain a sign up sheet and supervise the signing of the sheet by all applicators attending the program.
 That individual shall submit the signup sheet to the Board at the same time the verification attendance forms are collected and submitted to the Board.